Greenhouse Growing Techniques

 Large volumes of quality tomatoes are produced in big greenhouses built in the 1990's.
 There have been few new tomato glasshouses built in the past 10 years.
 To be able to plant a new crop for a quality yield sufficient to satisfy today's marketplace, the minimum capital investment, starting from bare land, requires approximately $1 - $2 million per hectare.

-Over the past 5 years, the area under fresh tomato production in New Zealand, and the number of growers has remained fairly steady.
-Many growers are small, family-run partnerships that used to produce from older, timber framed glasshouses.
+The area under fresh tomato production has remained steady in New Zealand for the past ten years.
+Many growers are small, family-run partnerships.
 However, since the 1990's these have been gradually disappearing as new housing subdivision spread to the rural/urban fringe.
-The number of smaller growers has dramatically reduced in the past 10 years.
+The number of smaller growers has dramatically reduced in the past 10 years, and larger growers have got bigger.
 Those who remain have upgraded to either modern twin skin plastic houses or Dutch-style glasshouses.

 Although the average operation is relatively small in area, e.g. 3 – 10,000 square meters there are also a number of large growing operations, ranging from 1 or 2 hectares through to 5 or more hectares.
 Two operations comprise 20 hectares of glass each.
 Larger units may be jointly owned or have investor partners.